Advisors with Hidden Motives: Environment

 .3cm \textbf{Hidden Motives and Informativeness.} In the environment described above, the buyer's decision to purchase the object depends only on the object's \emph{value} -- the buyer does not inherently care about the \emph{profitability} of the sale to the seller.
 However, the buyer understands that the the object's sale may be more or less profitable, and that the seller may be more or less motivated to share information about the object's value depending on the object's profitability.

 Because the buyer does not observe the seller's profitability, we say that the seller is an advisor \emph{with hidden motives}.
 This paper tackles the question of whether the buyer would be better off if they were able to observe the advisor's motives.
 To that end, we at times consider an alternative benchmark \emph{with transparency}, where the buyer observes the signal realizations disclosed by the seller, as well as the object's profitability.
-We compare the advisor with hidden motives to the transparent benchmark with respect to how informative they are about the object's value.

-Given a disclosure rule $d$, let $F^B(\cdot,d)$ be the distribution of posterior means observed by the buyer.\footnote{The distribution of posterior mean values observed by the buyer is the only object relevant for the buyer's surplus.
-For a given $d$, $F^B(\cdot,d)$ can be calculated as follows: If $x<x^{ND}$, If $x\geqslant x^{ND}$,